dirkakrid/pnil/README.md

 system_uptime:      4 days
 ```

-Any serious discovery or outcome that happens here, will probably be ported over to [CPAL](https://github.com/jedelman8/cpal).
-Which is a collaboration of a few engineers to standarize network device communication through APIs.

 This code needs documentation, I know, working on it. :)

 Follow my [BLOG](http://ipyandy.net) for more on networking, coding and rants.